 They sell these dried peppers at most grocery stores, but also at Mexican markets.
 The Mexican market will the ideal choice because they will be fresher and more pliable.

 Even though we will be re-hydrating these, you do not want a brittle pepper.
 You can feel them through the package to make sure they are still fresh & pliable.

-The recipe I am sharing is for cheese enchiladas.
+The recipe I am sharing is for chicken & cheese enchiladas.
 You definitely want to use a Mexican cheese like queso fresco or cotija.
 Please, please, please do not use a yellow cheese.

 Authentic red enchiladas vs Americanized ones